aniskhan25/LUMI-AI-Guide/9-Wandb-visualization/README.md

 ## Initializing Wandb

-[W&B QuickStart](https://docs.wandb.ai/quickstart/) Consists of 2 simple steps: registering an account and authenticating with the API key on LUMI.
+The [W&B QuickStart](https://docs.wandb.ai/quickstart/) consists of 2 simple steps: registering an account and authenticating with the API key on LUMI.

 Registering and getting the API key can be done [here](https://wandb.ai/authorize).
 After having received the API key, the following commands will authenticate your account on LUMI.